maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 #### Libraries
 * Hibernate Validator 4.3
 * Hibernate ORM 3.6.10  _(note: to be deprecated as of Spring Framework 4.2, with Hibernate 4.2/4.3 recommended)_
 * Apache Tiles 2.2.2 _(note: to be deprecated as of Spring Framework 4.2, with Tiles 3.0.4 recommended)_
 * Apache HttpComponents 4.3 _(required for Spring's http.client package, recommended for all of Spring)_
 * EhCache 2.4.7 _(note: minimum 2.5 as of Spring Framework 4.1, with EhCache 2.6.7 or later recommended)_
 * Quartz 1.8.6 _(note: minimum 2.1.4 as of Spring Framework 4.1, with Quartz 2.1.7 or later recommended)_
 * Jackson 1.8.6 _(note: minimum 2.1 as of Spring Framework 4.1, with Jackson 2.2.2 or later recommended)_
 * Groovy 1.8.6 _(note: 2.3 or later recommended)_
 * Joda-Time 2.1 _(note: 2.2 or later recommended)_
 * Hessian 4.0.33
 * XStream 1.4
 * Apache Velocity 1.7
 * Apache POI 3.8
 * Apache Derby 10.8
+* JUnit 4.7 _(note: minimum 4.9 as of Spring Framework 4.1, with JUnit 4.11 or later recommended)_

 ### Deprecated code
 The following classes and methods have been deprecated in Spring Framework 4.0 or will be deprecated along the Spring Framework 4.x line.
 They will be removed at a future date, so please check the javadocs and migrate to the suggested alternatives...